コンテンツにスキップ

 April 1, 1904: Opening of the Oiba-Gokurakuji section

-February 1907: Opening of the tunnel (the only tunnel) Total length 209m
+February 1907: Opening of the tunnel (the only tunnel) Total length: 209m

 August 16, 1907: Opening of the Gokurakuji-Omachi section

-November 4, 1910: Opening of the Omachi-Komachi section (full line opening)
+November 4, 1910: Omachi-Komachi section opened (full line opened)

 Related articles